 As travelers across the United States begin to prepare for their upcoming and rescheduled vacations, awareness of cleanliness and public health are certainly top of mind.
 At TurnKey, we have worked hard to enhance our cleaning standards to protect the health and safety of our guests and staff throughout the emergence of COVID-19.

-We continue to monitor local travel updates, as well as guidelines from the CDC.
 If you have an upcoming vacation or are considering when to take your next trip, we have compiled some tips and recommendations to help you stay safe while traveling.

 Plan ahead to avoid unnecessary exposure while running essential errands.

 We recommend making a thorough list of items that you may need while traveling or during your stay.
 This can help you prevent unnecessary stops along the way, and avoid unnecessary exposure at grocery stores or busy businesses.
 It also helps local businesses control inventory and supplies for all residents and visitors.